jylisadoney/is-204/3-activity.md

 ---
 # Source evaluation activity

+Fill-out the <a href="https://uidaho.co1.qualtrics.com/jfe/form/SV_56y0OyCBP0uvrWR" target="_blank">POLS 235 Activity 3 online worksheet</a> to share your findings.

 Imagine you are doing research on voter turnout.

 1. Select one source from each of the three sections below
 2. Read or skim the three sources you selected
-3. Fill-out the <a href="https://uidaho.co1.qualtrics.com/jfe/form/SV_56y0OyCBP0uvrWR" target="_blank">POLS 235 Activity 3 online worksheet</a> to share your findings.
+3. Compare and contrast these sources

 <h3>Section 1</h3>
 <ul>